 1. Chewy Sugar Cookies

 Omit sparkling sugar.
-Roll dough balls in a blend of ¼ cup sugar and 1 Tbsp. cinnamon before baking.
+Roll dough balls in a blend of ¼ cup sugar and 1 tablespoon cinnamon before baking.

 3. Jam-Filled Cookie Cups

 Increase flour to 3¼ cups.
 Shape dough into 1-inch balls and omit rolling in sugar.
-Press balls into ungreased 13/4-inch mini muffin cups.
+Press balls into ungreased 13/4-inch mini muffin cups (try this $9 Target best-seller).
 Bake 8 minutes, press centers down with the back of a measuring spoon, and bake 2 minutes more.
 Cool in cups 5 minutes.
 Cool completely on a wire rack.
-Fill each cup with 1 tsp. of your favorite jam or jelly.
+Fill each cup with 1 teaspoon of your favorite jam or jelly.
 Makes 5½ dozen.

 4. Chewy White Chocolate, Macadamia, and Cranberry Cookies

-Stir 1 cup white chocolate chips, 1/2 cup chopped macadamia nuts, and 1/2 cup dried cranberries into dough; drop onto cookie sheets using a small cookie scoop instead of rolling into balls.
+Stir 1 cup white chocolate chips, 1/2 cup chopped macadamia nuts, and 1/2 cup dried cranberries into dough; drop onto cookie sheets using a small cookie scoop (try this $14 Bed, Bath, & Beyond popular scoop) instead of rolling into balls.
 Bake as directed.